Achaia (Roman province): Mithridatic and civil wars

 The First Mithridatic War (89–85 BC) was fought in Attica and Boeotia, two regions which were to become part of the province of Achaia.
 In 89 BC, Mithradates VI Eupator, king of Pontus, seized the Roman Province of Asia (in western Anatolia).
-Mithridates then sent Archelaus (his leading military commander) to Greece, where he established Aristion as a tyrant in Athens.
+Mithridates then sent Archelaus (his leading military commander) to southern Greece, where he established Aristion as a tyrant in Athens.
 The Roman consul Lucius Cornelius Sulla landed in Epirus (in western Greece) and marched on Athens.
 He marched through Boeotia on his way to Attica.
 Sulla besieged Athens and Piraeus in 87-86 BC and then sacked Athens and destroyed Piraeus.
 He then defeated Archelaus at the Battle of Chaeronea and the Battle of Orchomenus, both fought in Boeotia in 86 BC.
 Roman rule was preserved.
 Following the war, Sulla pardoned the Greek cities that had followed Mithridates and restored the legal systems that had been given to them by the Romans previously.

 As the part of the Roman East closest to Italy, Greece was a central theatre of the civil wars of the Late Republic.
-The war between Julius Caesar and Pompey the Great culminated in Caesar's victory at the Battle of Pharsalus in Thessaly in 48 BC. in 46 BC, Greece was separated out from Macedonia as a separate province for first time by Julius Caesar, who placed it under a proconsul, but this was reversed at some point after his assassination in 44 BC.
+The war between Julius Caesar and Pompey the Great culminated in Caesar's victory at the Battle of Pharsalus in Thessaly in 48 BC.
+In 46 BC, southern Greece was separated out from Macedonia as a separate province for the first time by Julius Caesar, who placed it under a proconsul, but this was reversed at some point after his assassination in 44 BC.
 Caesar also ordered the refoundation of Corinth, abandoned since 146 BC, as a Roman colony.
 Caesar's assassins, led by Marcus Junius Brutus and Gaius Cassius Longinus, based themselves in Greece during the Liberators' civil war, until their defeat by Octavian and Mark Antony of the Second Triumvirate at the Battle of Philippi in 42 BC.
 After the battle, the Second Triumvirate assigned Greece along with the rest of the East to Mark Antony, who remained in control of it until his defeat by Octavian at the Battle of Actium in 31 BC.